Moolack Beach rockhounding for Oregon agate and jasper

 Rockhounding at Moolack Beach

-Moolack Beach is one of the premier locations on the Central Oregon Coast for finding gemstones.
+Moolack Beach is one of the premier agate hunting locations on the Central Oregon Coast.
 Winter storms and king tides can shift sand and uncover ancient treasures.

-At the beach, you can discover agates, including carnelian ones, jaspers, and fossil shells.
+At the beach, you can discover agates, including carnelian, jasper, and fossil shells.
 The nearby Moolack, Coal, and Spencer Creeks are also promising spots for larger and more interesting rocks.

 Be sure to review the Rules and Rockhounding Regulations for Oregon Coast and Oregon State Parks before heading out.